zackhanni/soundslikesoma/_services/mixing-mastering.md

 Mastering is about sound quality and making the overall song as good or better than the competition on the radio now.

-For some, mastering is about making the song AS LOUD AS POSSIBLE while maintaining the feeling, emotion and PUNCH that it was given in the mixing stage.
+For some artists, the mastering process is for making their song AS LOUD AS POSSIBLE while ideally maintaining the emotion, feeling, and PUNCHYNESS that developed during the mixing stage.

 ### What if I want my song AS LOUD AS POSSIBLE!!